 These two types of firms have very different end points.
 Build either kind will have long term implications and business considerations.
 For example, in a boutique firm, you’ll want to keep your service offerings well within the sphere of the principal’s abilities and talents.
 Too much diversification will require hiring staff from too many different disciplines.
 Managing that staff will draw you further away from design work and vision setting.
 On the other hand, if you build a growing firm but continue to ache for hands on design work, you’ll create a frustrating and demotivating career, and you’ll not likely lead your business well.

 So there’s a lot to consider as you set out on your freelance path.
 Not only are these basic big picture decisions important to think through, but whatever path you choose there are many smaller decisions and practices that need to be established to make any of the choices succeed.

-If you’d like help working through these decisions, perhaps talking through your readiness survey or DiSC report, and figuring out next steps once you’ve set your course, perhaps you should consider a professional mentor relationship?
+If you’d like help working through these decisions, and getting yourself on the right path, perhaps you should consider a Better Business Plan.
 After all, it’s far easier to set your business in the right direction right out of the gate than to have to correct your course later.